 Carrots are one of those garden vegetables that a few can go a long way.
 More than once I’ve had too many to eat and I don’t enjoy canned carrots.
 A great way to preserve them is to dig them out of the garden before the ground is frozen and then bury them in sand.
 I’ve used an old toy box before but you can use any container that will hold sand.
 Just place your carrots in the sand, cover completely and then as you want them, dig them out.
 My carrots last most of the winter and they are even sweeter!

-What are some ways you preserve your vegetables to make them last longer?
+What are some ways you preserve garden vegetables?